 Specialised Appendicitis surgeon in Delhi Dr Amita Jain

-Appendicitis Treatment & Appendix Surgery in Delhi
+Appendicitis Treatments & Appendix Surgery in Delhi

 “Appendicitis often begins as vague discomfort near the navel that quickly shifts to sharp pain in the lower right abdomen.
 Because an inflamed appendix carries the risk of rupture or abscess formation, timely intervention is critical.
 Our goal is to provide definitive surgical relief before complications arise, ensuring a smooth path to recovery.”